Can we use heavy nuclei to detect relic neutrinos?: Quantum mechanics of -interaction and crude estimate of neutrino capture

 Here $\mathcal M_{\text{if}}$ is the quantum transition amplitude between the initial and the final state induced by the reduced weak interaction Hamiltonian~\cite{BookSchopper,BookKonopinski,buhring1963beta}

-which encapsulates all information about the changes in the internal nuclear structure in a function $J^\mu_{\text{nuclear}}(\mathbf{r}).$ This function cannot be calculated from first principles, however its transformation properties under the symmetry group of space are known for each transition.
+which encapsulates all information about the changes in the internal nuclear structure in a function $J^\mu_{\text{nuclear}}(\mathbf{r}).$ This function cannot be calculated from first principles.
+However, its transformation properties under the symmetry group of space are known for each transition.
 The summation symbol in Eq.~\eqref{eq:Wdef} is a shorthand for the sum over the spin quantum numbers of the out-states as well as averaging over the spins of the in-states.
 The averaging over the directions of $\mathbf p_e$ and $\mathbf p_\nu$ is shown explicitly.
 Two important remarks are in order \begin{itemize} \item[1] For an overwhelming part of the $\beta$-spectrum one can consider the neutrino as a massless (Weyl) particle in both the energy conservation law and the wave functions entering the transition amplitudes.
-There exists a tiny energy window on the order of $m_\nu$ near the high-energy end of the $\beta$-spectrum where the neutrino mass plays a role, however the resolution required for the observation of the $\beta$-spectrum inside that window is by far beyond the reach of the existing experimental technique.
+There exists a tiny energy window on the order of $m_\nu$ near the high-energy end of the $\beta$-spectrum where the neutrino mass plays a role.
+However, the resolution required for the observation of the $\beta$-spectrum inside that window is by far beyond the reach of the existing experimental technique.
 Since the existing $\beta$-decay experiment cannot distinguish between the massive and massless cases, {\em we shall throughout this note discuss the function $W_\beta(p_e, p_\nu)$ assuming the $m_\nu\to 0 $ limit. } \item[2] Our main focus is on neutrino capture processes involving the cosmic neutrino background.
-For such neutrinos $p_\nu \ll m_\nu,$ which is the opposite of the ultra-relativistic limit discussed in item 1.
-It is straightfoward to see that for a left-handed particle with a Majorana mass term,
+Relic neutrinos are non-relativistic $p_\nu \ll m_\nu,$ which is the opposite of the ultra-relativistic limit discussed in item 1.
+It is straightfoward to see that:

-Indeed, in the $p_\nu\to 0$ limit the incoming massive neutrino is a superposition of a left-handed Weyl particle and a right-handed Weyl anti-particle \mbox{$\vert \text{Majorana} \rangle = (\vert \nu \rangle + \vert \bar \nu \rangle)/\sqrt 2. $} In a process where an electron is created, the operator \eqref{eq:matrix_element} only picks one term of the two, hence the corresponding transition rate is one half of the transition rate $W_\beta$ of a Weyl neutrino. \end{itemize}
+for a left-handed particle with a Majorana mass term.
+Indeed, in the $p_\nu\to 0$ limit the incoming massive neutrino is a superposition of a left-handed Weyl particle and a right-handed Weyl anti-particle In a process where an electron is created, the operator \eqref{eq:matrix_element} only picks one term of the two, hence the corresponding transition rate is one half of the transition rate $W_\beta$ of a Weyl neutrino. \end{itemize}